Why choose an operative delivery?

 There are two main times when an operative delivery is chosen.
-If mom has been pushing for hours without any progression, the doctor may want to help mom by pulling on the baby while she pushes.
-Operative births are also used in cases where the baby is not progressing down the birth canal and when there are potential isues with baby's health.
+If you have been pushing for hours without any progression, the doctor may want to help by pulling on the baby while you push.
+Operative births are also used in cases where the baby is not progressing down the birth canal and when there are potential issues with the baby's health.

-One of the most known operative tools used in vaginal deliveries are the forceps.
-The forceps are a large hinged tool that is formed to fit snugly around the head of the baby in the birthing canal.
-When mom can no longer push due to exhaustion, baby is too large for the vaginal opening or additional pushing is not advised due to some complication in labor, the forceps are used to pull the baby out of the vaginal canal.
+One of the most known operative tools used in vaginal deliveries is the forceps.
+The forceps is a large hinged tool that is formed to fit snugly around the head of the baby in the birthing canal.
+When you can no longer push due to exhaustion, the baby is too large for the vaginal opening, or additional pushing is not advised due to some complication in labor, forceps are used to pull the baby out of the vaginal canal.
 The use of forceps often requires an episiotomy or small incision in the perineal area.

-Due to the fact that the newborn skull is very pliable in order to fit into the birthing canal, the forceps will sometimes leave marks in the sides of the head.
+Due to the fact that the newborn skull is very pliable in order to fit into the birthing canal, forceps will sometimes leave marks on the sides of the head.
 These marks will fade over time and the baby’s head will return to a normal, round shape.

-Along the same lines as the forceps, the vacuum offers mom a bit of help moving the baby down the birthing canal.
+Along the same lines as the forceps, the vacuum offers a bit of help with moving the baby down the birthing canal.
 The vacuum offers a large suction cup that is attached to the top of the baby’s head.
-The suction allowed the delivering doctor to pull baby while mom is pushing.
-The suction cup will often shape baby’s head into a cone shape that will round out with time.
+The suction allows the doctor to pull the baby while you are pushing.
+The suction cup will often shape the baby’s head into a cone shape that will round out with time.

-Most often if with the vacuum or the forceps and the baby still does not progress down the birthing canal, a C-section will be recommended for the health of both baby and mom.
+Most often if with the vacuum or the forceps, the baby still does not progress down the birthing canal, a cesarean section will likely be recommended for the health of both baby and mom.

 The episiotomy is a small incision placed at the bottom of the vaginal opening in order to give baby more space during birth.
 The incision can be made straight down towards the rectum (median episiotomy) or to the side (mediolateral episiotomy).
 The episiotomy will often require local anesthesia and stitches after the birthing process is complete.